 Sponsored InMail is easily identifiable.
 They are the emails that appear in your inbox on LinkedIn that have Sponsored in the title.

-Savvy B2B marketers use these ad formats to go direct to the audience they want to influence to engage with their company, brand, product or service.
-A great tool to use in account-based marketing and sales strategies.
+Savvy B2B marketers use these ad formats to go directly to the audience they want to influence to engage with their company, brand, product or service—an excellent tool for account-based marketing and sales strategies.

-The content used in this ad type is generally decided on by the marketing team and should align with the sales goals for maximum impact, so make sure you set up the right type of lead gen form and conversion tracking.
+The marketing team generally decides on the content used in this ad type and should align with the sales goals for maximum impact, so make sure you set up the correct type of lead gen form and conversion tracking.

 Targeting the right audience

-I decided to move from ad types to the audience because as educators, it makes sense that we tell you what you can do.
-Then prompt you to think of which ad type works for your clients.
-To support you with this, we wrote a very popular book on customer acquisition which was linked in this article a little earlier.
-To read it, simply click here because your targeting is extremely important.
-As is the strategy at what point in your customer’s journey do ads become relevant?
+I decided to move from ad types to the audience because, as educators, it makes sense that we tell you what you can do.
+Then, prompt you to decide which ad type works for your clients.
+To support you with this, we wrote a very popular book on customer acquisition, which was linked in this article a little earlier.
+To read it, click here because your targeting is extremely important.
+As is the strategy, at what point do ads become relevant in your customer’s journey?

-With over 500 million members consisting of 73 million senior-level influencers and 45 million decision-makers, it’s extremely important to get your LinkedIn ads in front of the right people.
-Below we will run through the targeting options offered by LinkedIn.
+With over 500 million members consisting of 73 million senior-level influencers and 45 million decision-makers, getting your LinkedIn ads in front of the right people is extremely important.
+Below, we will run through the targeting options offered by LinkedIn.

 Company